 Is The Tricolor Tradescantia Plant Invasive?

-Although Tradescantia is not listed as invasive species by the state of Florida, it bears watching if you have it planted outdoors.
+Although Tradescantia tricolor plant is not listed as invasive species by the state of Florida, it bears watching if you have it planted outdoors.

 It flourishes as an outdoor plant in any tropical or semi-tropical setting.

-The plant grows and spreads rapidly and could easily become invasive, making it known as a pest plant in many locations.
+The Tradescantia fluminensis tricolour grows and spreads rapidly and could easily become invasive, making it known as a pest plant in many locations.

 Suggested Transcendia Plant Uses

 As a houseplant, Wandering Gypsy is a great choice for a hanging basket planted in pots or containers placed on pedestals or a high shelf.

 The evergreen trailing herbaceous perennial’s growth habit allows them to dangle prettily in these situations, as long as there is plenty of bright, indirect sunlight to be had.

 As an outdoor plant, Flowering Inch Plant is used as a dense ground cover in a wide variety of settings, including the tropics and subtropics, Mediterranean and temperate areas, and even in the desert, as long as ample water is provided.